 (b) affect or prejudice the application to him of those provisions if they applied to him at the time of his engagement or appointment.

-[Section 47 amended by No. 32 of 1994 s.
+[Section 47 amended: No. 32 of 1994 s.
 19.]

 48. Certificates for enforcement officers, issue of etc.